houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 | 1 x 2 | 2 |
 | 3 x 3 | 9 |

-From our table, we can easily see that any number N is a function that calls another arbitrary function N times.
+From our table, we can easily see that, firstly, addition between two numbers N and M is like calling an arbitrary function N times and then M times.
+Secondly, multiplication between two numbers N and M is like calling an arbitrary function N times and for each call, we call that function M times.
 So, we've broken down some basic arithmetic operation into simpler things.
-In particular, we've seen how numbers can be built on top of simple blackboxes that takes an input and gives an output.
+In particular, we've seen how arithmetic can be built on top of simple blackboxes that takes an input and gives an output.
 Hence, basic arithmetic operations can be represented by nothing but functions!

 > In sum, we saw that numbers can be broken down into the simple Peano Axioms.
 This opened the possibility that numbers are mere fictions that can be represented by simple functions.
 Finally, following Alonzo Church, we represented numbers, addition and multiplication as nothing but functions.